ResearchFish is the system used to report research "outcomes" to EPSRC.

 This is important because failure to report may lead to various sanctions, such as research funds being withheld.
 On a more positive note, providing this information to EPSRC helps them to make the case for increased research funding in mathematics.

 It is a good idea to first create an ORCID account, and link it to ResearchFish through an option on the ResearchFish home page.
 If your ORCID account does not have your latest papers, one easy way to update it is to use the "Add to ORCID" option in Scopus by following the instructions here.

-To add publications into ResearchFish, go to My Portfolio -> Common Outcomes -> Publications -> Add New Entry.
+To add publications into ResearchFish, go to Personal Portfolio -> Publications -> Add New Entry.

 If you have a ORCID account, click on the ORCID tab.
 If you have already linked an ORCID account to ResearchFish then it ought to automatically insert this in the relevant box, but this seems flaky so you may need to enter your details.
 Clicking on Search for Publications will generate a list of your papers -- click on the paper(s) to add and then click on the relevant awards at the bottom.